pantheon-systems/documentation/source/_docs/unsupported-modules-plugins.md

 **Solution**: Disable Wordfence-generated cookies by disabling Live Traffic within the Wordfence options page.
 See the  [WordPress support forum](https://wordpress.org/support/topic/wfvt-cookie?replies=5) for details.

-**Issue** #2: The Wordfence firewall expects specific write access to `wp-content/wflogs` during activation.
+**Issue #2**: The Wordfence firewall expects specific write access to `wp-content/wflogs` during activation.
 Adding a symlink does not mitigate this, so using the Wordfence firewall is not supported on the platform.
+This has been [reported as an issue](https://wordpress.org/support/topic/write-logs-to-the-standard-file-path/) within the plugin support forum.

-**Issue** #3: Wordfence installs a file called `.user.ini` in the docroot which includes `wordfence-waf.php` from an hard-coded directory.
-This breaks when the container is migrated and when the code is deployed from the dev environment as the absolute path is no longer valid.
+**Issue #3**: The Wordfence firewall installs a file called `.user.ini` that includes `wordfence-waf.php` from the absolute path which uses the application container's ID.
+These paths will change from time to time due to routine platform maintenance.
+When a container is migrated and when this plugin is deployed to another environment the absolute path is no longer valid resulting in a WSOD.
+This has been [reported as an issue](https://wordpress.org/support/topic/set-auto_prepend_file-path-relatively/) within the plugin support forum.
 <hr>

 ### [WPML - The WordPress Multilingual Plugin](https://wpml.org/)